ClassOutside/KRPano_Tools/README.md

 The `circular_hotspots` folder contains the `circle_hotspots` plugin file, modified to support 3D transitions within KRPano and optional logging updates.
 The original `circle_hotspots` plugin is by Luis Erantzcani and can be found here:
 https://krpano.com/plugins/userplugins/circlehotspots/#top

+#important note
+- may result in issues with scenes including the string: '_blending'